BCM is transmitted through genes that have been passed from parents to their offspring (children).

 (The picture is from the web site NCBI )

 It is possible to have many males affected in the same family, connected by carrier females.

 There is no male-to-male disease transmission (ie. fathers to sons).

 Each line of the Pedigree is a generation of the family; the generations are indicated in Roman numerals, on the left, as O, I, II, III, IV, V etc..
 The squares represent males and the circles females.
 Female carriers have a dot in the centre of the circle, while males with the disease are represented by a filled-in square.

 The empty symbols represent individuals who neither have the disease nor are carriers.

 Note that affected males in the same family are always related through females.

 The disease may lie dormant for several generations, in which only female carriers are present.

 Next figure is from the research article: A.V.
 Cideciyan ‘Human Cone Visual Pigment Deletions Spare Sufficient Photoreceptors to Warrant Gene Therapy’, HUMAN GENE THERAPY 24:993–1006 (December 2013).
-The research has been conduct with the help of BCM Families Foundation.
+PMID: 24067079.
+The research has been conducted with the help of BCM Families Foundation.
 The figure shows many pedigrees of families affected by BCM: